Why Couples Therapy Takes Time—and Why Insight Alone Isn’t Enough

 The goal isn’t more therapy or endlessly revisiting the past.
 It’s creating enough time and continuity for real change to take hold—so couples aren’t repeatedly reopening the same conflicts without resolution.

-When the nervous system has enough support and time to integrate new learning, couples often find that patterns soften, reactivity decreases, and repair becomes more accessible—not just in session, but in everyday life.
+When learning has time to integrate, couples often find that patterns soften, reactivity decreases, and repair becomes more accessible—not just in session, but in everyday life.

-If you’d like to explore whether this approach might be a fit for your relationship, we can talk together about what kind of structure and pacing would be most supportive for you.
+If you’d like to explore whether this approach might be a fit for your relationship, we can talk together about what kind of structure and pacing would feel most supportive.

 Keri Gnanashanmugam, LCSW